-The ACLU of Massachusetts – together with two members of the 2018 Assembly cohort at Harvard Law School’s Berkman Klein Center & the MIT Media Lab, represented by the law firm Fish & Richardson – today presented a Freedom of Information Act request to the U.S. Department of Homeland Security (DHS) for documents related to facial recognition technology used by Customs and Border Protection (CBP) and the Transportation Security Administration (TSA).
+On May 16, 2018, the ACLU of Massachusetts – together with two members of the 2018 Assembly cohort at Harvard Law School’s Berkman Klein Center and MIT Media Lab, represented by the law firm Fish & Richardson – presented a Freedom of Information Act request to the U.S. Department of Homeland Security (DHS) for documents related to facial recognition technology used by Customs and Border Protection (CBP) and the Transportation Security Administration (TSA).

 The ACLU and Berkman Klein Center/MIT researchers submitted the records request to obtain more information about facial recognition technologies deployed at airports and other facilities, as well as CBP and TSA policies governing their use.
 The request asks for information about the reliability of the government’s facial recognition systems, and specifically, for records documenting how the facial recognition algorithms perform depending on the race, gender, national origin, and/or ethnicity of the data subject.
 The request also seeks information about DHS policies and procedures, including all policy directives and internal memos related to the use of facial recognition systems, privacy policies that govern the use of the technology, and all contracts with external entities including airlines and airports.